-Since the previous inspection, there have been no significant changes to the licence arrangements or the activities carried out.
+Since the previous inspection, there have been no significant changes to the licence arrangements or the activities carried out under the licence.

 Description of inspection activities undertaken

 The HTA's regulatory requirements are set out in Appendix 1.
 The inspection team covered the following areas during the inspection: